shubhamashish33/Lex-to-accept-even-a/README.md

 # Lex-to-accept-even-a
-Sample code of LEX program to accept even number of a's.
+Sample code of LEX program to accept even number of a's.\
+Make sure to check output with all kinds of input.
 ## Code

 ```lex